chaorderss/pokers/README.md

 ## Why another poker environment?

-Poker is a incredibly deep game with very simple rules, so why are all the environments so overly complex?
+Poker is an incredibly deep game with very simple rules, so why are all the environments so overly complex?
 Heck, someone could say that you need to publish a paper before building one (looking at you RLCard 👀).
 Pokers way is to discard the agent environment cycle and all that stuff, just the good old new_state = state + action model.
 Through its simplicity pokers tries to be flexible and easily integrable into any framework.

 ### Why not to use pokers